How Skinny Fat Affects Metabolism

 Image by Freepik

-So, your skinny fat metabolism is always at a slight disadvantage, at least.
-You can change your unique metrics and improve your metabolic rate by exercising regularly and being as healthy (20, 21, 22, 23) as possible including losing excess regular fat weight, maintaining a safe Standard BMI, eating a healthy diet, and living a healthy lifestyle (sleep, stress, etc.).
-The Scientific Metabolism Quiz — which you can take as many times as you want — allows you to track your metabolic changes as your unique metrics change.
+You can change your unique metrics and improve your VO2max (oxygen uptake) and metabolic rate by exercising (30) regularly and consistently to be as healthy (31, 32, 33, 34) as possible including losing excess regular fat weight, maintaining a safe Standard BMI, eating a healthy diet (35), and living a healthy lifestyle (sleep, stress, etc.)(36).

 The Best Skinny Fat Lifestyle, According to Science